Program overview

 • Music Producer: Oversee the production of music recordings, working with artists to shape their sound and vision.

-• Sound Engineer: Manage the technical aspects of recording, mixing, and mastering audio for various media.
+• Sound Engineer: Manage the technical aspects of recording, mixing, and mastering music tracks.

-• Composer: Create original music for films, television shows, video games, and advertisements.
+• Composer: Create original music for various media, including films, television shows, and video games.

-• Audio Technician: Set up and operate audio equipment for live events, recordings, and broadcasts.
+• Audio Technician: Handle the setup and operation of audio equipment for live performances and recordings.

-• Music Arranger: Arrange and adapt music for different ensembles, ensuring the final product meets artistic goals.
+• Music Arranger: Organize and adapt music compositions for different instruments and ensembles.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.